Facebook downranks News Feed links to crappy sites smothered in ads

 -

-Pages that contain malicious or deceptive adswhich include Prohibited Content as defined in our policies.
+Pages that contain malicious or deceptive ads which include Prohibited Content as defined in our policies.

 -